-Our Member of the Month for March, 2023 is Samuel Hemphill of Bismarck, North Dakota.
+Our Member of the Month for June, 2023 is Alastair McBeath of Morpeth, in the United Kingdom.

 Alastair says: “I've had a lifelong fascination with myths, legends, fantasy and horror that began in early childhood.
 Thankfully, it shows no signs of abating six decades on!
 I first read a Lovecraft tale in late 1975, in my early teens, when my Dad bought me a two-volume set of paperbacks, The Ghouls: The Stories Behind the Classic Horror Films, edited by Peter Haining.
 Among these, deep in Vol. 2, was "The Colour Out of Space", hidden behind its movie version's UK title, Monster of Terror (Die, Monster, Die in the US; 1965, American-International).
 While the film's plot extracts elements from the story, it's no adaptation of Lovecraft's original.
 Luckily, the text here was pure Lovecraft, and the story made a lasting impact on me, for all I knew nothing of Lovecraft then.
 That understanding began only in 1983, after I discovered Chaosium's Call of Cthulhu role-playing game (RPG; I started playing RPGs in 1977, with the original Dungeons & Dragons set).
 Call led me to start tracking down Lovecraft's works, and I recognised "Colour" as soon as I re-read it.
 Its opening sentence still creates a frisson of anticipation: "West of Arkham the hills rise wild, and there are valleys with deep woods that no axe has ever cut."